aws/aws-encryption-sdk-cli/README.rst

 Configuration files are supported using Python's native `argparse file support`_, which allows you to write configuration files exactly as you would enter arguments in the shell.
 Configuration file references passed to ``aws-crypto`` are identified by the ``@`` prefix and the contents are expanded as if you had included them in line.
+Configuration files can have any name you desire.

 For example, if I wanted to use a common master key configuration for all of my calls, I could create a file ``master-key.conf`` with contents detailing my master key configuration.